-A. In order to receive a refund of paid tuition and fees, all students who wish to withdraw from a course must complete a Drop/Add form at the Registrar’s Office.
+A. In order to receive a refund of paid tuition and fees, all students who wish to withdraw from a course must either drop the course online at www.ncc.edu/MyNCC or submit a Drop/Add form to the Registrar’s Office.
 Once processed, Nassau Community College is authorized to calculate the student's tuition liability and applicable refund per the appropriate academic study schedule shown below:

 |SCHEDULE OF STUDENT TUITION LIABILITY|

 |Prior to the First Day

 |During 3rd Week

 * The first week of the semester shall be deemed to start with the first